martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 when, and only when, they appear in all capitals, as shown here.

-# Unknown Key-Share Attack
+# Unknown Key-Share Attack {#uks}

 In an unknown key-share attack {{UKS}}, a malicious participant in a protocol claims to control a key that is in reality controlled by some other actor.
 This arises when the identity associated with a key is not properly bound to the key.

-In usages of TLS that use SDP for negotiation, an endpoint is able to acquire the certificate fingerprint of another entity.
-By advertising that fingerprint in place of one of its own, the malicious endpoint can cause its peer to communicate with a different peer, even though it believes that it is communicating with the malicious endpoint.
+An endpoint that can acquire the certificate fingerprint of another entity can advertise that fingerprint as their own in SDP.
+An attacker can use a copy of that fingerprint to cause a victim to communicate with another unaware victim, even though it believes that it is communicating with the attacker.

 When the identity of communicating peers is established by higher-layer signaling constructs, such as those in SIP identity {{?SIP-ID}} or WebRTC
 {{!WEBRTC-SEC}}, this allows an attacker to bind their own identity to a session with any other entity.

-By substituting the fingerprint of one peer for its own, an attacker is able to cause a TLS connection to be established where one endpoint might make an incorrect assumption about the identity of its peer.
-The TLS peer is not the same as the signaling peer.
+The attacker obtains an identity assertion for an identity it controls, but binds that to the fingerprint of one peer.
+The attacker is then able to cause a TLS connection to be established where two endpoints communicate.
+The victim that has its fingerprint copied by the attack correctly believes that it is communicating with the other victim; however, the other victim incorrectly believes that it is communicating with the attacker.

-The peer does not suffer any such confusion, resulting in each peer involved in the session having a different view of the nature of the session.

-This attack applies to any communications established based on the SDP `fingerprint` attribute {{!RFC8122}}.
+A similar attack can be mounted without to any communications established based on the SDP `fingerprint` attribute {{!FINGERPRINT}}.

-This attack is an aspect of SDP-based protocols that the technique known as third-party call control (3PCC) {{?3PCC=RFC3725}} relies on.
+This attack is an aspect of SDP-based protocols that the technique known as third-party call control (3PCC) {{?RFC3725}} relies on.
 3PCC exploits the potential for the identity of a signaling peer to be different than the media peer, allowing the media peer to be selected by the signaling peer.
 {{byebye-3pcc}} describes the consequences of the mitigations described here for systems that use 3PCC.

-## Attack Overview

-This vulnerability might be used by an attacker to create a session where there is confusion about the communicating endpoints.

-A SIP endpoint or WebRTC endpoint that is configured to reuse a certificate can be attacked if it is willing to initiate two calls at the same time, one of which is with an attacker.
-The attacker can arrange for the victim to incorrectly believe that is calling the attacker when it is in fact calling a second party.
-The second party correctly believes that it is talking to the victim.

-The same technique can be used to cause two victims to both believe they are talking to the attacker when they are talking to each other.

-In a related attack, a single call using WebRTC or SIP identity can be attacked so that it produces the same outcome.
-This attack does not depend on concurrent call initiation.

-This document assumes that signaling is integrity protected.
-However, as Section 7 of {{!RFC8122}} explains, many deployments that use SDP do not guarantee integrity of session signaling and so are vulnerable to other attacks.
-{{!RFC8122}} offers key continuity mechanisms as a potential means of reducing exposure to attack in the absence of integrity protection.  {{continuity}}
-provides some analysis of the effect of key continuity in relation to the described attacks.

 ## Limits on Attack Feasibility {#limits}